dmlseeing/weiboOfActor/README.md

     * **slowdown()**
       Glide function, to achieve dynamic glide and get data
     * **get_totalinfo_of_firstpage()**
-      Get total original weibo and time of firstpage and generate files named time_weibo.txt
+      Get total original weibo and time of firstpage and generate files named _time_weibo.txt_
     * **get_basicinfo()**
-      Get relevant information from users' information pages and generate files named basic_infomation.txt
+      Get relevant information from users' information pages and generate files named _basic_infomation.txt_
     * **get_totalnumof_forward_like()**
-      Get total numbers of forwards and likes of firstpage
+      Get total numbers of forwards and likes of firstpage and generate a file named _totalNumOfForward_Like.txt_